 A little know fact is that Winona Ryder took “Ryder” as a stage name, after seeing a Mitch Ryder album in her father’s collection.

-Mitch Ryder will share the stage at the Fillmore Detroit Friday November 23rd with Alto Reed’s All Stars and Grand Funk Railroads Mark Farner, for “Rock For Jobs”, a benefit concert for Goodwill Industries of Greater Detroit’s job training and placement programs.
+Mitch Ryder will share the stage at the Fillmore Detroit Friday November 23rd with Alto Reed’s All Stars and Grand Funk Railroads Mark Farner, for “Rock For Jobs”, a benefit concert for Goodwill Industries of Greater Detroit’s job training, seo services and placement programs.

 Tickets for the show start at just $10 and are available here.